Osteoporosis treatment: Medications can help

 Can medication alone successfully treat osteoporosis?

 Don't rely entirely on medication as the only treatment for your osteoporosis.
 These practices also are important:

 - Exercise.
 Weight-bearing physical activity and exercises that improve balance and posture can strengthen bones and reduce the chance of a fracture.
 The more active and fit you are as you age, the less likely you are to fall and break a bone.

 - Good nutrition.
-Eat a healthy diet and make certain that you're getting enough calcium and vitamin D. Being underweight or losing a lot of weight unintentionally is associated with poorer bone health and a higher risk of fracture — even if you're taking a bisphosphonate.
+Eat a healthy diet and make certain that you're getting enough calcium and vitamin D.

 - Quit smoking.
 Smoking cigarettes speeds up bone loss.

 - Limit alcohol.
 If you choose to drink alcohol, do so in moderation.
-For healthy adults, that means up to one drink a day for women of all ages and men older than age 65, and up to two drinks a day for men age 65 and younger.
+For healthy women, that means up to one drink a day.
+For healthy men, it would be up to two drinks a day.

 See more In-depth

 - Osteoporosis: In-depth.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases. https://www.niams.nih.gov/health-topics/osteoporosis/advanced.
 Accessed June 9, 2020.

 - Goldman L, et al., eds.
 Osteoporosis.
 In: Goldman-Cecil Medicine.
 26th ed.
 Elsevier; 2020. https://www.clinicalkey.com.
 Accessed June 9, 2020.